 a.
-Less than significant with mitigation incorporated.
+Less-than-significant impact.
 The project would generate an incremental contribution and, when combined with the cumulative increase of all other sources of greenhouse gases (GHG), could contribute to global climate change impacts.
 Although the project is expected to emit GHG, the emission of GHG by a single project into the atmosphere is not itself necessarily an adverse environmental effect.
 Rather, it is the increased accumulation of GHG from more than one project and many sources in the atmosphere that may result in global climate change.
 The resultant consequences of that climate change can cause adverse environmental effects.
 A project's GHG emissions typically would be relatively very small in comparison to state or global GHG emissions and, consequently, they would, in isolation, have no significant direct impact on climate change.
 Therefore, a project's GHG emissions and the resulting significance of potential impacts are more properly assessed on a cumulative basis.

-The project's GHG emissions were estimated (Insight 2019) and are summarized in the following table.
+The project's GHG emissions were estimated (WZI 2019) and are summarized in the following table.

 Construction and Operational GHG Emissions

-Source Metric Tons/Year
+Course Metric Tons/Year

-CO2 CH4 N2O CO2E 1
+Source CO2E

-2020 Operational Emissions 413.33 1.146 0.011 445.35
+Operational Emissions 3,911.16

-2005 Business As Usual (BAU) 505.58 1.224 0.011 539.54
+2005 Business As Usual (BAU) 6,443.46

-BAU - 2019 Operational Emissions 17.5%
+BAU - 2019 Operational Emissions 39.3%

-1 CO2E = carbon dioxide equivalent
+CO2E = carbon dioxide equivalent

 According to the SJVAPCD, for a project to conform to the goals of AB 32, at least a 29% reduction from the 2002-2004 business-as-usual (BAU) period by 2020 must be demonstrated.
-As shown in the above table, the mitigated project results in a 17.5% reduction in GHG emissions in comparison to BAU, which is below the AB 32-mandated 29% reduction.
+As shown in the above table, the project results in a 39.3% reduction in GHG emissions in comparison to BAU, which satisfies the AB 32-mandated 29% reduction.
+Therefore, the project would not generate GHG emissions, either directly or indirectly, that may have a significant impact on the environment.